2021 Updates to Benefits Package Expectations

-As many companies prepare to present next year’s benefits package, there are new offerings being considered by employers because of the coronavirus pandemic.
-Six months ago, the work atmosphere we were once used to changed.
+As many companies prepare to present their benefits package, there are new offerings being considered by employers because of the coronavirus pandemic.
+Since March 2020, the work atmosphere we were once used to changed.
 Employees now have new expectations of their employer’s benefits as a result.
 Insurance offerings such as health, dental, life, short-term disability and long-term disability are staples in a benefits package.
 What about perks outside of these standard benefits?

 In the past four years, there has been an increase of employers providing their employee caregivers assistance.
 Employers who have not joined this movement in adding caregiving benefits in their benefits package are being urged to do so.
-The coronavirus has added additional pressure to family’s primary caregivers who are continuing to work whether at home or returning to the worksite.
-A caregiving offering will address the current pandemic as well as the average requests seen in a normal year.
-The addition of these benefits also gives the message that a company is considering the current stressful circumstances that may impact their employees in their lives outside of work.
+The coronavirus added additional pressure to family’s primary caregivers who continue to work whether at home or returned to the worksite.
+A caregiving offering will address this.
+The addition of these benefits also gives the message that a company considers stressful circumstances that may impact their employees in their lives outside of work.

 Some examples of caregiving needs include: